psalm/psalm.dev/assets/articles/detect-security-vulnerabilities-with-psalm.md

 ## Configuration is key

-Psalm’s regular bug detection mode is akin to an unflashy car with a full tank of petrol – you can rely on to get you from A to B, as long as the roads are well-paved.
+Psalm’s regular bug detection mode is akin to an unflashy car with a full tank of petrol – you can rely on it to get you from A to B, as long as the roads are well-paved.

 Psalm’s security analysis, on the other hand, is like an off-road vehicle with half a tank of petrol: it’ll get you to places regular Psalm can‘t reach, but to make the most of it you’ll need to give it quite a bit of extra fuel (in the form of annotations and, if necessary, plugin code).
 If you put in the effort, you’ll hopefully get some really useful results.